 Listed below are standard frequencies used by railroads in the United States.
-Similar/same frequencies may be used for crossboarder operations with Mexico and Canada.
+Most of the same frequencies are be used for cross-border operations with Canada.
 The American Association of Railroads (AAR) has assigned channel numbers to each standard voice radio frequency.

-Such channel numbers are used with railroad radios and are commonly referred to by field personnel.
-Locomotive radios are able to select individual transmit and receive freqenices as needed.
+These channel numbers are used with railroad radios and are commonly referred to by field personnel.
+Locomotive radios are able to select individual transmit and receive frequencies as needed.
 Sometimes this can be heard as "Go to 20-90".
-Standard practice is simplex operations, with the same channel number.
-A common channel for Union Pacific is channel 020, and may be herad on the radio to goto Channel 20.
-Railroads on the radio still use the old channel number as opposed to the new numbers, where appropriate (ie "20" vs saying "020").
+Standard practice is simplex operations, with the same channel number (i.e., 3636).
+A common channel for Union Pacific is channel 020, and may be heard on the radio as "go to Channel 20."
+Railroads on the radio still use the old channel number as opposed to the new numbers, where appropriate (i.e., "20" vs saying "020").

 Regional or smaller/tourist railroads have been known to use channels or trunked radio systems outside of the AAR plan.
-If interchanging with another railroad, the AAR standard will typically be used.
+In addition, some small operations even use DMR or other modes or systems for internal communications.
+If interchanging with another railroad, the AAR standard is used.

-Amtrak/passenger trains oustside of its own rail lines can be found on the host railroad's radio channel.
+Amtrak/passenger trains outside of their own rail lines can be found on the host railroad's radio channels.
 Station operations may or may not be on a separate channel.
-Trains from another railroad company operating on another railroad will be found on the host railroads channels (IE a Norfolk Southern train detouring on CSX)
+Trains from one railroad company operating on another railroad will be found on the host railroad's channels (i.e., a Norfolk Southern train operating on CSX rails).

-Railroad radio operations are additionally found in each states railroad section.
+Location-specific railroad radio operations are found in the railroad section for each state.

 Frequencies